aitorpazos/shamir-iso/files-xfce/config/README.txt

 3, 6, 9, 12, 15, 18, 21 or 24 (the usual ones being 12 and 24).

 ## Experimental USB printer support:

+- You can generate a card that you can print using your browser with the following command: create-key-share-card SHARE_NAME SHARE_KEY_VALUE

+This command will generate a SHARE_NAME.htm file that you can open in the browser and print it from it after you configure a printer.

 - Add a printer (user: user , password: user) using CUPS admin page in the browser: http://127.0.0.1:631/admin